 My pet hate is when they brag about the price of a pint getting cheaper by cutting tax.
 I’d rather pay an extra 5p per pint but know that when I get ill there’ll actually be a hospital bed for me!
 Cutting the price of beer is purely a headline grabber.

-You have to remember that during the process of the Budget being announced and written about, the press always cherry pick their statistics and sometimes choose to conveniently ignore the bigger picture.
+You have to remember that during the process of the Budget being announced and written about, the press always cherry-picks their statistics and sometimes choose to conveniently ignore the bigger picture.

 What you think may be good for your personal finances and make you more inclined to vote for that party, in actual fact, they may well screw over the rest of the country.
 So your personal finances have been a little bit better but you get ill and die in the hospital when you really wouldn’t have if the NHS had more cash.

 I hope that makes sense.
 Just because something positively affects your personal finances in the short term.
 Doesn’t always mean it’s a good thing for you in the bigger picture of overall life.
 Likewise, the Budget may have changes that are bad for your finances in the short term but better for you in the long term because you’ll enjoy living in a better country.

 If you leave the politics aside and find a way to not let it influence you as a voter, then you can use it purely from a financial point of view.

 For example, if motoring’s going to get more expensive.
 Look into reducing how many miles you drive.